-The seven jurisdictions assessed in the second batch of the peer review are already working to address deficiencies identified in their respective reports and are moving to Stage 2.
-In Stage 2 of the peer review process, a jurisdiction's efforts to address any shortcomings identified in its Stage 1 peer review report will be monitored.
-Assessed jurisdictions shall submit an update report to the FTA MAP Forum within one year of the OECD Committee on Fiscal Affairs' adoption of the Stage 1 peer review report.
+The eight jurisdictions assessed in the third batch of the peer review are already working to address deficiencies identified in their respective reports and are moving to Stage 2.
+In Stage 2 of the peer review process, a jurisdiction's efforts to address any shortcomings identified in its Stage 1 peer review report will similarly be monitored, and assessed jurisdictions shall submit an update report to the FTA MAP Forum within one year of the OECD Committee on Fiscal Affairs' adoption of the Stage 1 peer review report.

-The OECD is currently working on the peer reviews reports for the third batch of jurisdictions (Czech Republic, Denmark, Finland, Korea, Norway, Poland, Singapore and Spain) and it is gathering input for the fourth batch of jurisdictions (Australia, Ireland, Israel, Japan, Malta, Mexico, New Zealand and Portugal).
+The OECD is currently working on the peer reviews reports for the fourth batch of jurisdictions and it is gathering input for the fifth batch of jurisdictions.
 The OECD will continue to publish Stage 1 peer review reports in accordance with the Action 14 peer review assessment schedule.